10 Reasons Why Titanium Cookware Outperforms Aluminum for Outdoor Cooking

 Q: How much lighter is titanium than aluminum?

-A: Titanium cookware is typically 40-60% lighter than equivalent aluminum pieces, saving significant pack weight on long trips.
+A: Titanium cookware is typically 40-60% lighter than equivalent aluminum pieces.